Manga: Sakigake!! Otokojuku

 - Taiketsu has a technique which allows him to become a human top.

 - Evil Weapon: Yukinojou's sword Shiranui.
 One scratch drives people insane.
+While he at first claims it's due to the blade being cursed, it's actually laced with a poison.

 - Expy: Momotaro is basically Kenshiro with the appearance of Tetsuya Tsurugi.